 Guide to Fund Accounting for Educational Institutions

 Accounting is complex for any educational institution.
-From kindergartens to prestigious universities, the accounting process requires close attention to detail and dedication to students.
+From child care centers to prestigious universities, the accounting process requires close attention to detail and dedication to students.
 At MIP Fund Accounting®, our accounting software for educational institutions enhances the financial management experience.

 What Is Fund Accounting and When Is It Used?

 Nonprofit organizations use a system of accounting known as fund accounting to track the amount of money assigned to various purposes and the usage of that money.
 Since nonprofits are not trying to generate a profit, the focus of fund accounting for nonprofits is accountability.
 Anyone running a nonprofit or educational institution must have enough information to make informed decisions about the best use of limited resources and have ways to report to third parties about how those resources are being used and preserved.

 Some nonprofits may use several funds, with each requiring a separate balance sheet and set of accounts.
 Separating funds this way allows users to determine whether the money has been used for the intended purpose.
 For instance, a local government may have separate funds for schools, police, street repairs, and sewage treatment.